 1. Is macrame easy?

 When you look at macramé pieces, it seems like learning how to macrame is challenging because the items have intricate details.
-Definitely, there are simple and complicated patterns.
+Definitely, there are easy macrame for beginners and more complicated patterns.
 However, macrame is considered one of the easiest crafts because you'll only usually need to master three basic knots to get started - The lark's head knot, square knot, and half hitch knot.
 These 3 knots are the foundation of many macrame patterns.
 Combine them in several variations, and you'll accomplish many beautiful macrame projects.

 The best way to start learning how to macrame is to pick the simplest and most basic macrame patterns to ensure you don't get overwhelmed.
 Doing so will also allow you to master the knots and figure out how to do more complicated knotting techniques.